subelsky/html5tutorial/README.markdown

 1. Examine `js/libs/modernizr`.
 This is the [Modernizr](http://www.modernizr.com/) library that performs browser feature detection and helps style new HTML5 semantic elements.
 Because you can't yet rely on users having fully-capable browsers, feature detection is essential for providing useful error messages and fallbacks.

-2. To activate Modernizr, add this line to the `<HEAD>` tag of index.html.
+2. To activate Modernizr, use your favorite text editor to add this line to the `<HEAD>` tag of `index.html`.

     `<script src="js/libs/modernizr-1.7.js"></script>`